-Join arts manager, writer, and the founder of Dominique Gallery, Dominique Clayton, for a conversation with first-time Venice Art Walk participating artists Hasef, Alicia Piller and Trotter.
+Watch arts manager, writer, and the founder of Dominique Gallery, Dominique Clayton, share in a conversation with first-time Venice Art Walk participating artists Hasef, Alicia Piller and Trotter.
 Together, they’ll discuss the evolution of art and activism.
-They’ll also share the power and allyship community organizations, local artists and patrons can create as they strive to address social and racial justice.
+They also discussed the power and allyship community organizations, local artists and patrons can create as they strive to address social and racial justice.

 Photo credit: Texas Isaiah

-Lindsay Preston Zappas, artist, writer and the founder and editor-in-chief of Contemporary Art Review Los Angeles (Carla), and artists Andrea Chung, Alex Olson & Analia Saban will discuss materiality, surface, and the ways in which mark-making translates into meaning in their works across painting, collage, and sculpture.
+Lindsay Preston Zappas, artist, writer and the founder and editor-in-chief of Contemporary Art Review Los Angeles (Carla), and artists Andrea Chung, Alex Olson & Analia Saban discussed materiality, surface, and the ways in which mark-making translates into meaning in their works across painting, collage, and sculpture.

 Terry R. Myers, arts writer, curator and educator, hosts a dialogue with artists Kim Fisher, Jennifer Moon and Mario Ybarra Jr. As former students of his who have gone on to international careers as artists while also becoming important arts educators, they will join him for a lively discussion about their work as well as the relationships between art, teaching, and community.